 - The imaging parts of the exam are painless and you will be able to talk to your technologist throughout the procedure.

 Additional x-rays may be performed to help the radiologist with their interpretation of your bone scan.
 If this is required, they usually are obtained after the bone scan is finished and may take approximately 30 minutes to complete.

 We do our best to have the specialized nuclear medicine physician interpret the data and forward the results to your doctor within two business days.
 If there is any additional urgency, please inform our team or technologists.

 This exam is covered under your Alberta Health Care Plan.
 It is not currently offered at our Saskatchewan clinic.

-Now available – we recently upgraded our nuclear medicine services at Sunpark to better serve our patients.
-The new equipment will feature the latest technology, which provides higher quality images at a lower dose of radiation.
+We recently upgraded our nuclear medicine services at Sunpark to better serve our patients.
+The new equipment features the latest technology, which provides higher quality images and faster scan times.